 Cash and Cash Equivalents consisted of a Goldman Sachs Financial Square Treasury Obligation Fund (money market fund) and the South Dakota Cash Flow Fund.
-The Goldman Sachs Fund was rated "AAAm" by Standard and Poor's Rating Group.
-The fund paid less than .01% for the period 7/01/2014-6/30/2015.
 The South Dakota Conservancy District Investment Policy adopted pursuant to the Master Trust Indenture authorizes the investment of up to 20 percent of funds in the South Dakota Cash Flow portfolio which is an unrated fund.
-The fund paid 1.25% for state fiscal year 2015.
+The fund paid 1.35% for state fiscal year 2016.